-When building a report within CRM, data must be retrieved from the database.
+When building a report within Dynamics 365, data must be retrieved from the database.
 Data Sources and DataSets are functions within the various reporting tools which allow you to connect the report to the database.
 Data Sources control the connection to the database, and the DataSet controls the actual information retrieved.

 The Data Source, within the context of CRM, will be a Microsoft SQL Server.
 By editing the connection, the database can be referenced.
 Entering the server details and credentials will give the report a connection to the server.

 Once the report can reach a database, the DataSet has to be configured and set up.
-The report system will allow data to come from Tables, Views, or Stored Procedures within the database.
+The reporting system will allow data to come from Tables, Views, or Stored Procedures within the database.
 The compiled database objects can give their results to the report.
 In other cases, a query can be built within the report itself to give specific results.

-When building a dataset, it is very important to keep in mind that the basic CRM tables do not focus on security; if you choose to use tables, the report will return all data, regardless of who is running the report.
+When building a dataset, it is very important to keep in mind that the basic Dynamics 365 tables do not focus on security; if you choose to use tables, the report will return all data, regardless of who is running the report.
 In order to avoid incorrectly revealing information which security roles should be preventing, you should use Filtered Views.

 There are other considerations when deciding to use the Filtered Views.
 Filtered views can affect the performance, and speed at which a report is generated.
-The filtered views not always able to take advantage of indexing, but there are several extra tables connected within the views which has an increased cost in processing.
+The filtered views are not always able to take advantage of indexing, but there are several extra tables connected within the views which have an increased cost in processing.
 For most applications, these tradeoffs are balanced by the benefits.
-A report that has specific requirements of speed or size may alter that balance, at which point it is a business decision to ignore security roles.
+A report that has specific requirements for speed or size may alter that balance, at which point it is a business decision to ignore security roles.